 Eurimages is the Council of Europe fund for the co-production, distribution and exhibition of European cinematographic works.

 Eurimages aims to promote the European film industry by encouraging the production and distribution of films and fostering co-operation between professionals.

-Euromax is an European association with about 30 members, mainly in the fields of giant screen theatre operation, film production and film distribution, as well as marketing.
+Euromax is a European association mainly in the fields of giant screen theatre operation, film production and film distribution, as well as marketing.

-Being a small group of commited people allows informal yet momentous discussions on various topics in the giant screen industry.
+Being a small group of committed people allows informal yet momentous discussions on various topics in the giant screen industry.